 Categorize Your Games

-After installing heaps and heaps of games, you’ll quickly realize that finding the right title is a headache.
-Luckily, Steam offers you a categorization option to help find what you are looking for.
+After installing heaps and heaps of games, you will quickly realize that finding the right title is a headache.
+Luckily, Steam offers a categorization option to help you find what you are looking for.
 When you’ve installed multiple games, they’re categorized alphabetically by default.
 Unfortunately, this is all pure manual work.

 Backup the Games

 As you know, Steam backs up your saved game files to Valve’s Cloud servers.
-However, this backs up nothing but your saved game files and it only does so for the titles that support this feature.
+However, this backs up nothing but your saved game files and only does so for the titles that support this feature.
 This feature might not be something you will be crazy about, but it is still beneficial.

-As we know, there can be a lot that goes wrong in the world of PC gaming and you’ve probably experienced such moments of huge frustration.
+As we know, there can be a lot that goes wrong in the world of PC gaming, and you have probably experienced such moments of huge frustration.

-Well, you’ll be happy to learn that Steam handles your game backups.
-It’s as simple as right-clicking any of your installed games and selecting Backup Game Files.
-In the window that pops up, you’ll get to choose which games to backup.
-It’s all straightforward thereon.
+You will be happy to learn that Steam handles your game backups.
+It is as simple as right-clicking any of your installed games and selecting Backup Game Files.
+You will choose which games to back up in the window.
+It is all straightforward thereon.

-To restore a backup, log into your Steam account, go to the backup folder, and simply run the steambackup.exe file.
-From there, just follow the instructions.
+To restore a backup, log into your Steam account, go to the backup folder, and run the steambackup.exe file.
+From there, follow the instructions.

-Keep in mind, however, that Steam’s backup option won’t back up your custom configuration files, mods, and games with third-party installers.
-You will not get the backup feature for it if you have just added a game manually and it’s not a Steam-native title.
+Keep in mind, however, that Steam’s backup option will not back up your custom configuration files, mods, and games with third-party installers.
+You will not get the backup feature for it if you have just added a game manually and it is not a Steam-native title.

 Either way, having a restore point for your Steam games can be a neat perk.